 - a.
-Student Center-Room 211, large or medium size groups. - b.
-Madison Monroe Building: classrooms can be made available when possible. - c.
+Madison Monroe Building: classrooms can be made available when possible. - b.
 Gates Library: capacity varies.
 Food and drinks permitted under special circumstances.
-For reservations contact Peter Kaatrude.
-The Library is rarely available because of schedule conflicts. - d.
+For reservations contact Helena Gawu.
+The Library is rarely available because of schedule conflicts. - c.
 Vulysteke House: cooking facilities available.
 Capacity-medium size groups.
-For reservations contact the Secretary of the President's Office. - e.
-Ruby Fuller Building: classrooms can be made available when possible. - f.
-LSC-PA Theater: capacity-large groups (200+).
-For reservations contact the Director of Student Activities and he/she will make arrangements through the appropriate party. - g.
+For reservations contact the Secretary of the President's Office. - d.
+Ruby Fuller Building: classrooms can be made available when possible. - e.
+LSCPA Theater: capacity-large groups (200+).
+For reservations contact the Director of Student Activities and he/she will make arrangements through the appropriate party. - f.
 An Event Approval form can be found at the end of this guide.